oskardudycz/WebApiWith.NET/README.md

 Saying differently routing is responsible for finding exact endpoint based on the request parameters - usually based on the URL pattern matching.

-Endpoint executes the logic that creates HTTP response based on request.
+Endpoint executes the logic that creates an HTTP response based on request.

 To use routing and endpoints it's needed to call `UseRouting` and `UseEndpoints` extension method on app builder in `Startup.Configure` method.
 That will register routing in middleware pipeline.
 If you want to use Controllers then you should also call `AddControlers` in configure services (to register them in Dependency Container) and `MapControllers` inside `UseEndpoints` to map controllers routes configuration.